Understanding the basics of Investing

 • What are my views on how certain investments might perform over time?

-You can use the What type of investor am I? calculator which will step you through the various questions.
+You can use our Risk profiler to help you answer the above questions.
 To help build your understanding about investments so you can decide what choices are best for you, we explain these key concepts below: asset classes, the risk vs return trade-off, and compounding.

 Getting to know asset classes